 If there’s one cuisine we could never live without, it’s Mexican.
-A strong statement, we realize, but tacos are a perfect food, and so we celebrate today, National Taco Day, extra-hard.
+A strong statement, we realize, but tacos are a perfect food, and so we celebrate Taco Tuesday extra-hard.
 You have two options: Peruse the rankings of our favorite tacos and be inspired, or scroll through our favorite taco recipes of all time and take it from there.

 Recipe: Tacos Al Pastor On The Grill

 Tacos al pastor translates to “tacos in the style of the shepherd.”
 The spit-roasted pork found its way to Mexico via Lebanese immigrants and their shawarma.
 To that end, real al pastor is made on a giant vertical spit the same way that lamb on your doner kebab or gyro is cooked.

 Recipe: Spicy Roasted Cauliflower Tacos

 Make the chipotle sauce with sun “cheese” and skip the honey to make this vegan.

 This taco was born out of a shared opinion among my cooks and friends that a tortilla is as worthy of precious ingredients as any piece of Raynaud china.
 When I thought about making a sea urchin taco, I knew that working it into guacamole would magnify the briny sweetness the spiky creature is known for — the fat in an avocado can help stretch and carry flavors just like a knob of butter.

 Tacos filled with bacon and potatoes are popular, but we loved this one, which is twice as local, seeing as it’s inspired by another Tex-Mex dish: migas, a scramble of eggs, tortilla chips or strips, and toppings.